rleddy/run-petri/README.md

 - Use ```send <node-name>``` to put some number of tokens into a node.
 - Use ```step``` to make transitions fire.

-For example load our example Petr net, p1.json.
+For example, load our example Petri net, p1.json.
 Then,

 * send L-sensor-1 3
 * step
 * report